top of page

 Can you feel the difference?

-Rather than obscuring your goals and processes being specific makes you more trustworthy.
+Rather than obscuring your goals and processes, being specific makes you more trustworthy.

 What does that look like in B2B writing?

-Take for example Maclaren's Net Zero plans.
-The use of technical words hoping it will make them sound authoritative often lacks substance and has the opposite effect.
+Take for example, Maclaren's Net Zero plans.
+The use of technical words, hoping it will make them sound authoritative, often lacks substance and has the opposite effect.

-Your Readers will place credibility when you are specific and concrete with your detail.
+Your Readers will place more credibility when you are specific and concrete with your detail.
 Lendlease's sustainability goals are more transparent and makes their audience feel like they are "committed and striving" for sustainability.

-How Do we put this into action?
+How do we put this into action?

 Here are some strategies to help you apply the "show, don't tell" technique in your copywriting: